Natural Hazard Risk

 Climate change is exacerbating the impact of weather-related events in the Philippines.
 The country is witnessing longer episodes of drought and El Niño, which disrupts the volume of agricultural production and hurts GDP.
 Unregulated urban expansion has also aggravated flooding risk and is expected to continue in the future.

 The Philippines has made strides in disaster and climate resilience over the past decade.
+Established in 2009, the National Disaster Risk Reduction and Management Council is a working group of government, non-government, civil society, and private sector organizations.
+The Council is responsible for ensuring the protection and welfare of the people during disasters.
 The National Disaster Risk Reduction and Management Act of 2010 was a landmark legislation that shifted the Government of the Philippines’ focus from emergency relief to disaster risk reduction and prevention.
 The Philippine government formulated a national disaster risk management (DRM) plan to implement the requirements set out by this legislation.

 To further advance the DRM agenda, national priorities include: